mwyner/js-quick-starter/README.md

 # js-quick-starter
-Scaffolding for basic JS apps and local playgrounds
+Scaffolding for basic JS apps and local playgrounds using node (express & gulp).